RaunakR16/ESP-NOW_Multi-Sender-to_One_Receiver/README.md

  - Upload the sender code to each ESP32 device, making sure each sender has a unique name assigned to `SensorData.name`.
  - Upload the receiver code to an ESP32 device.
  - Open the Serial Monitor (*115200 baud rate*) to view received data along with the sender's name.
+ -
+ ---
+## Acknowledgements
+*Thanks to the Consentium IoT community for their contributions.*